Apr 07, 2011 — 9 comments

 It’s too hard to prompt customers to make a transaction on your ecommerce platform if the basics of form, function, user interface, design, and content on your website are in a shambles.

 I’ve reviewed and created a Zurb Foundation Theme for Kirby CMS.
 Well, it’s time to go to the cheaper (free) alternative called Stacey.
 Stacey works on the same principles as Kirby in that it’s a flat-file CMS that’s super-easy to work with.

 This tutorial will show how we can composite 3D rendered images into a real photograph environment.
 We will be using the layer masking technique very often and also explore some simple brush settings.

-In this tutorial, you will learn how to create an awesome water fruit photo manipulation using Adobe Photoshop.
+In this tutorial, you will learn how to Create a 3D Abstract Photo Manipulation Style in Photoshop.

 Help us out!
 More and more tutorials are submitted to Good-Tutorials each day.
 We could use your help with finding good tutorials.
 Mind lending a hand?